page-support/web-client/README.md

 ```
 <Bot propBotConfig={botConfig}
      bind:this={botBinding}
      localStorageKey={localStorageKey}
+     cssFileURI={"path/to/the/page-support-bot-bundle.css"}
 />
 ```

 Bot supports the following props:

-* botConfig is the js object imported earlier in your app.
+* botConfig is the js object you imported earlier in your app.
 Its optional if you are using startNewConversation(botConfig) to initiate Bot.
 Otherwise required.
 * bind:this={botBinding} is an optional reference to this bot that lets you call functions in the Bot, such as starting a new conversation.
 If you are not calling startNewConversation() or some other function exported by Bot its not needed.
 * propGetConfigFromRemote is a optional boolean that is not currently supported - in the future this will let you specify a remote URL from which load the bot definition.
 * localStorageKey is the unique key Bot will use to preserve each user's conversation state in the browser.
 This should be a String unique to each bot in your domain.
 You can have multiple Bots per domain as long as they have unique keys.
 This prop is required.